0xS3GFAULT/VeSP-Debugger/readme.md

 ```
 quit
 ```
-It is simple as that.
+It is as simple as that.